Check out our Interactive Guide to the New HSK 3.0!

 Of course, results vary.
 If you spend less time each day, or study less than once per day, you will learn less.
 If you spend more time, you will learn more.

-The most number of words we've seen learned in one month so far is 2142.
+The most number of words we've seen learned in one month is 2,142.

 Fluency is the result of knowledge and practice.